Where to Hike in the Catskills This Fall

 Offers the best of fall hiking in the Catskills: it's relatively short at 4.6 miles roundtrip, offers forest and river experiences, and opens out onto an open ledge for incredible fall foliage views of the Catskill Mountains and the infamous Devils Path.
 It's also rated for mountain biking.
 The view to the southeast will allow you to watch the sunrise if you're interested in waking up early.
-First mile of the Huckleberry Trail is on a private road so be on the lookout to the right for the trail cut off sign.
+The first mile of the Huckleberry Trail is on a private road, so be on the lookout to the right for the trail cut-off sign.
 The trailhead is located on Platt Clove Road in Tannersville at the DEC parking lot.

 Located in Coxsackie, hit up the preserve for a relaxing ramble before heading home to enjoy a landscape transformed by the autumn atmosphere.
 Walk along wooden walkways, passing over a swamp, to spot local wildlife and enjoy views of the expansive Hudson River.
 Four Mile Point Preserve is located in Coxsackie off of Four-Mile Point Road.